 Providing computing power on mining rigs to solve complex cryptographic algorithms in support of blockchain mining (in a process known as "solving a block") is the primary output of the Company's ordinary activities.
 The provision of computing power is the only performance obligation under the Company's arrangements with third-party mining pool operators.
-The transaction consideration the Company receives is non-cash (i.e., bitcoin) and entirely variable as it is unknown at each contract inception whether the Company will earn any consideration during the period, and if it does become entitled to consideration, how much consideration to which it will be entitled.
+The transaction consideration the Company receives is non-cash (i.e., bitcoin) and variable.
+For third-party pools that pay rewards only when the pool successfully mines a block, the consideration to which the Company will be entitled to for its efforts remain variable and is not estimable until the pool successful solves a block, at which point in time the Company can then estimate its fractional share of the bitcoin to which it is entitled to for its contribution to the pool's successful efforts.
+For PPS and FPPS pools, which pay rewards based on a contractual formula that does not depend on the pool successfully mining any blocks during the period in which the Company contributes computing power, the Company can reasonably estimate the variable consideration to which it will be entitled to for providing computing power as such power is being provided based on the contributed hash rate and other inputs.